-Information (Fig. 21) well as ID purge and OD shield gas types for the active weld procedure.
-The eight most recent entrie for the Programmer field will display in a drop-dowr box.
-The Information tab also displays the Electrode Change button, which positions the rotor for electrode replacement and prevents the M200 powr supply from welding.
-See the weld head user's manual for instructions or electrode replacement.
-After replacing the electrode press Electrode Change again.
+Information (Fig. 21) Displays a summary of weld setup parameters as well as ID purge and OD shield gas types for the active weld procedure.
+The eight most recent entri- for the Programmer field will display in a drop-dow box.
+The Information tab also displays the Electrode Change button, which positions the rotor for electrode replacement and prevents the M200 pow supply from welding.
+See the weld head user's manual for instructions o electrode replacement.
+After replacing the electrod press Electrode Change again.
 The rotor will move back to the home position.
-Weld Setup (Fig. 22) Displays th adjustmen ne Joint and Setup fields and allows t of values.
-Notes Displays a observatio the onscre the weld p Procedure n open field for entering comments and ns.
-Press the white area once to display en keyboard.
-Notes will be saved with rocedure and shown in the Weld Log as Notes.
-User Fields 1 User Fields 2 (Fig. 23, Fig. 24) Displays U The softwa recent entri drop-dowr The owner requiremen is perform procedure Three option to each us No Yes Change Iser Fields 1 and 2. are will remember the eight most ries for each field and display them in a n box.
-To programmer can set data entry that must be completed before a weld ed.
-This information is part of the weld and is stored in the Weld Log. ons are available in drop-down boxes next er field: An entry is not required for this field.
-It may be entered at the discretion of the user.
-An entry is required for the field.
-The entry will remain in that field until a new weld procedure is loaded.
-Failure to enter information into this field will cause a disable code.
-An entry is required in the field and must be reentered with every weld.
-Failure to enter information into this field will cause a disable code.
+Weld Setup (Fig. 22) Displays the Joint and Setup fields and allows adjustment of values.
+Notes Displays an open field for entering comments and observations.
+Press the white area once to display the onscreen keyboard.
+Notes will be saved with the weld procedure and shown in the Weld Log as Procedure Notes.
+User Fields 1 User Fields 2 (Fig. 23, Fig. 24) The softwa recent enti- drop-down The owner requiremen is perform procedure Three opti- to each us No Yes r or programmer can set data entry nts that must be completed before a weld ed.
+This information is part of the weld and is stored in the Weld Log. ons are available in drop-down boxes next